AbhinavMadahar/Easypedia/README.md

 });
 ```

+That said, sometimes a page does not exist.
+To check if it exists, please
+use `result.exists`.

 You can even pass an array, and it will pass the result to the callback.
 **Note:** the callback will be run for each wikipedia article, but the results
 will not be combined together.
 They will be treated separately after being